Managing Data, Files and Folders in OneDrive

 Periodically Review Permissions

-To minimize the risk of accidental or inappropriate exposure of confidential information or protected data, users shall perform periodic reviews of existing shares and remove those accounts (former employees, prior vendors, etc.) that no longer require access.
+To minimize the risk of accidental or inappropriate exposure of confidential information and protected data, users shall perform periodic reviews of existing shares and remove those accounts (former employees, prior vendors, etc.) that no longer require access.

 Sharing Files and Folders

 OneDrive is a great resource that provides the institution with increased opportunities; however, we, as users, must constantly question how we store, share, and transmit information in order to protect ourselves against those that would perpetrate fraud.
 Luckily, there are few simple things we can do in OneDrive to help with that effort.

 - Select permissions based upon the need to know.

 - Do not use the default option Anyone with this link.